EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 ## TLDR

-We can make so that the level on a rank / level based typer always only increases and couple the dead region to the generalized region so that generalization is free.
+We can make so that the level on a rank / level based typer always only increases and couples the dead region to the generalized region so that generalization is free.
 That requires an additional pass that can be done together with parsing for a "true" "free" generalization.

 ## How did I get here

-Recently I've been studying how types and typers works, that includes classical like STLC(Simple Typed Lambda Calculus), HM (Damas-Hindley-Milner type system), System F.
+Recently I've been studying how types and typers work, that includes classics like STLC(Simple Typed Lambda Calculus), HM (Damas-Hindley-Milner type system), System F.

 And around the way I implemented many typers and start to understand how they work in theory and in practice(value restriction), most of them implemented in OCaml and as a natural thing I started to look more and more in the OCaml typer which I already had some intuitive understanding after so many `type constructor t would escape it's scope`.